Independent contractor misclassification penalties

 Understanding the risks of independent contractor misclassification penalties is only half the battle; staying compliant while hiring internationally requires the right tools and trusted expertise.

-Our all-in-one solution helps you manage international contractors with ease, accuracy, and transparencyโso you can stay focused on growth, not compliance headaches.
+Our all-in-one solution helps you manage international contractors with ease, accuracy, and transparency, so you can stay focused on growth and reduce compliance complexity.

-Payoneer WFM makes it easy for employers to stay compliant while expanding into global labor markets.
+Payoneer Workforce Management makes it easy for employers to stay compliant while expanding into global labor markets.
 Our comprehensive tools help you manage freelancers, contractors, and employees with clarity and confidence.

 Disclaimer